1weixuanchen/chenweixuan_zju/_pages/about.md

 ## News

-- **2026:** Our work “Evolving Token Communication with Parametric Memory Network” was submitted to *IEEE GLOBECOM 2026*.
+- **2026.5:** Our work “Evolving Token Communication with Parametric Memory Network” was submitted to *IEEE GLOBECOM 2026*.
-- **2026:** Our paper “Secure Digital Semantic Communications: Fundamentals, Challenges, and Opportunities” was accepted by *IEEE Network*.
+- **2026.4:** Our paper “Secure Digital Semantic Communications: Fundamentals, Challenges, and Opportunities” was accepted by *IEEE Network*.
-- **2026:** Our work “A DRL-Empowered Multi-Level Jamming Approach for Secure Semantic Communication” was accepted by *IEEE ICC 2026 CISS Track*.
+- **2026.1:** Our work “A DRL-Empowered Multi-Level Jamming Approach for Secure Semantic Communication” was accepted by *IEEE ICC 2026 CISS Track*.
-- **2026:** Our paper “Can Knowledge Improve Security?
-A Coding-Enhanced Jamming Approach for Semantic Communication” was published in *IEEE Journal on Selected Areas in Communications*.
+- **2025.12:** Our paper “Can Knowledge Improve Security?
+A Coding-Enhanced Jamming Approach for Semantic Communication” was accepted by *IEEE Journal on Selected Areas in Communications*.
-- **2026:** Our paper “A Superposition Code-Based Semantic Communication Approach With Quantifiable and Controllable Security” was published in *IEEE Transactions on Mobile Computing*.
+- **2025.12:** Our work “Entropy-and-Channel-Aware Adaptive-Rate Semantic Communication with MLLM-Aided Feature Compensation” was released on arXiv.
-- **2025:** Our work “Privacy-Preserving Semantic Communication over Wiretap Channels with Learnable Differential Privacy” was submitted to *IEEE TIFS*.
+- **2025.11:** I was selected for the **Young Elite Scientists Sponsorship Program for Doctoral Students** by the China Association for Science and Technology.
-- **2025:** I received the **Best Paper Award** at *IEEE/CIC International Conference on Communications in China (ICCC) 2025*.
+- **2025.10:** Our paper “A Superposition Code-Based Semantic Communication Approach With Quantifiable and Controllable Security” was accepted by *IEEE Transactions on Mobile Computing*.
-- **2025:** Our paper “Enhancing the Security of Semantic Communication via Knowledge-Aided Coding and Jamming” was accepted by *IEEE/CIC International Conference on Communications in China (ICCC) 2025*.
+- **2025.10:** Our work “Privacy-Preserving Semantic Communication over Wiretap Channels with Learnable Differential Privacy” was submitted to *IEEE TIFS*.
-- **2025:** Our paper “CASC: Condition-Aware Semantic Communication with Latent Diffusion Models” was accepted by *IEEE International Conference on Communications Workshops (ICC Workshops) 2025*.
+- **2025.10:** I received the **Outstanding Graduate Student** honor for the 2024–2025 academic year.
-- **2025:** Our work “Entropy-and-Channel-Aware Adaptive-Rate Semantic Communication with MLLM-Aided Feature Compensation” was released on arXiv.
+- **2025.8:** I received the **Best Paper Award** at *IEEE/CIC International Conference on Communications in China (ICCC) 2025*.
-- **2025:** I was selected for the **Young Elite Scientists Sponsorship Program for Doctoral Students** by the China Association for Science and Technology.
+- **2025.7:** Our paper “Enhancing the Security of Semantic Communication via Knowledge-Aided Coding and Jamming” was accepted by *IEEE/CIC International Conference on Communications in China (ICCC) 2025*.
-- **2024:** I received the **Outstanding Graduate Student** honor for the 2024–2025 academic year.
+- **2025.2:** Our paper “CASC: Condition-Aware Semantic Communication with Latent Diffusion Models” was accepted by *IEEE International Conference on Communications Workshops (ICC Workshops) 2025*.
-- **2024:** Our paper “Pilot-Free Semantic Communication Over Multi-User MIMO Fading Channels” was accepted by *IEEE International Conference on Image Processing (ICIP) 2024*.
+- **2024.7:** Our paper “Enhancing Image Privacy in Semantic Communication over Wiretap Channels Leveraging Differential Privacy” was accepted by *IEEE International Workshop on Machine Learning for Signal Processing (MLSP) 2024*.
-- **2024:** Our paper “Enhancing Image Privacy in Semantic Communication over Wiretap Channels Leveraging Differential Privacy” was accepted by *IEEE International Workshop on Machine Learning for Signal Processing (MLSP) 2024*.
+- **2024.5:** Our paper “Pilot-Free Semantic Communication Over Multi-User MIMO Fading Channels” was accepted by *IEEE International Conference on Image Processing (ICIP) 2024*.
-- **2023:** Our paper “Deep Joint Source-Channel Coding for Wireless Image Transmission with Entropy-Aware Adaptive Rate Control” was accepted by *IEEE Global Communications Conference (GLOBECOM) 2023*.
+- **2023.8:** Our paper “Deep Joint Source-Channel Coding for Wireless Image Transmission with Entropy-Aware Adaptive Rate Control” was accepted by *IEEE Global Communications Conference (GLOBECOM) 2023*.
-- **2023:** Our paper “Efficient Pruning Method for Learned Lossy Image Compression Models Based on Side Information” was accepted by *IEEE International Conference on Image Processing (ICIP) 2023*.
+- **2023.5:** Our paper “Efficient Pruning Method for Learned Lossy Image Compression Models Based on Side Information” was accepted by *IEEE International Conference on Image Processing (ICIP) 2023*.

 ## Education